top of page

 4810 Iowa Street, Clayton, Indiana.

-A client of mine’s home in Clayton is a perfect example.
-The home, located at 4810 Iowa Street, was built in 1880 by the Acton family: Aaron, Amanda, and their daughter Glenrose.
-Aaron, a Civil War veteran who spent time as a prisoner of war in the infamous Andersonville prison, was a carpenter by trade and ran a sawmill north of town.
-He was also a respected undertaker, with many local families entrusting him with the care of their deceased.
-In addition to these businesses, Aaron and Amanda owned a small parcel of land that they farmed.
+Aaron Acton was a Civil War veteran who endured captivity at Andersonville Prison, one of the war’s most notorious POW camps.
+He was a carpenter by trade, ran a sawmill north of town, and was also a respected undertaker.
+Many local families entrusted him with the care of their deceased.
+In addition to these businesses, Aaron and Amanda owned a small parcel of land adjacent to to town that they farmed.
 Glenrose Acton grew up studying music, taking classes at both Central Normal College in Danville and Butler University in Indianapolis.
 She would go on to become a music teacher, marry, and settle in Danville.

 A historic sepia-toned photograph of a two-story house with a hip roof and ornate Victorian-style details, including intricate woodwork along the porch and balcony railings.
 The home features tall windows with shutters and a wraparound porch supported by decorative columns.
 Three people in period attire and a dog are standing on the porch, and a picket fence surrounds the property.
 The yard is sparsely treed, and light snow covers the ground, suggesting a winter setting.